emfcamp/Website/templates/about/deliveries.md

 If you want to get items delivered to the event while you're here, the Logistics team offer a *best-effort* delivery receiving service for anything coming by post or delivery service (e.g. Amazon packages).

 *Note: This is for personal and village deliveries only.
-If you need something delivered for an EMF team or if it's larger than a pallet, please contact the Logistics team for instructions*
+If you need something delivered for an EMF team or if it's larger than a pallet, please contact the Logistics team at logistics@emfcamp.org or DECT 1030 for instructions*

 To make sure your item gets to you, you need to do three things: